USS Essex (1874)

 USS Essex was an Enterprise-class wooden-hulled armed naval steam sloop of war.
 She was built between 1874 and 1876 by Donald McKay at the Kitter Naval Yard of East Boston, Massachusetts.
 She was commissioned on 3 October 1876 by the United States Navy.
 On 23 December 1930 Essex was sold for scrap, and on 14 October 1931 she was taken to the beach just outside Duluth Harbor where they set fire to her; she eventually burned to the waterline.
 On 14 April 1994 the remains of Essex were listed on the National Register of Historic Places.
-She is significant because she is the only known remaining ship built by master shipbuilder Donald McKay.
+Her partially surviving hulk is significant because she is the only known remnant of the work of master shipbuilder McKay.

 History

 Construction

 Shortly before his assassination, U.S. President Abraham Lincoln authorized the construction of Essex, but her construction was delayed for several years.
 On 10 February 1873 a Congressional act was approved.
 This act gave authority to the Secretary of the Navy to construct eight war vessels.
 The act stated that the four vessels should be built by the lowest responsible bidders for the contract in public competition.
 Donald McKay won the contract to build two of the four vessels, these were USS Adams and USS Essex.
 Adams and Essex were sister ships, and both of them were built by the Kitter Naval Yard.

 Essex's keel was laid in 1874, and she was launched in 1876.
 Essex had a length of 185 ft, her beam was 35 ft and her draft was 14.3 ft.
 Her gross register tonnage was 615 tons.
 She displaced 1375 LT of water.
 USS Essex's engine was a 505 hp fore and aft compound steam engine that was built by the Atlantic Engine Works of Boston, Massachusetts, and she had a single water tube boiler built by Babcock & Wilcox.
 Essex was originally equipped with one 11 in cannon, four 9 in Dahlgren guns and a 60-pounder (127mm) cannon.
 Essex had a very bluff appearance; she had a figurehead, a moderate tumble home and a shapely rounded stern.
 She also had a bowsprit, a jib boom and also a flying jib boom.
 USS Essex was also believed to have copper sheathing on her bottom.
 She had two iron folding stock anchors at her bow.
 She carried six lifeboats that were chained to davits that were pointing outward from the main deck.
 Her retractable smokestack was positioned directly in front of the central mainmast.
 Essex was propelled by both steam and sail.